Prevents blood clots during angioplasty.

 - Some medicines can affect how bivalirudin works.
 Tell your doctor if you are taking any of the following:

 - A blood thinner, such as heparin or warfarin

 - Medicine to dissolve blood clots, such as streptokinase, urokinase, alteplase, or reteplase

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a kidney problem, bleeding disorder such as hemophilia, or if you bruise easily.
-Tell your doctor if you are receiving brachytherapy (a radiation treatment).
+- Tell your doctor if you are pregnant or breastfeeding, you have a kidney problem, a bleeding disorder such as hemophilia, or you bruise easily.
+Tell your doctor if you are receiving brachytherapy.